phelpsbp/Studio-Ghibli-Genre-Popularity-Analysis/README.md

 - Data cleaning and preparation using Python.
 - Statistical analysis to understand genre popularity and financial metrics.
 - Visualization of findings through interactive dashboards created in Tableau.

+### Tools Used:
+- Python
+- Pandas for data manipulation
+- Matplotlib and Seaborn for data visualization
+- Jupyter Notebook

 ## Results
 The results highlight several strategic insights: